-The EIS should assess: any impacts of the project on existing air fields and flight paths; any impacts on environmental values due to the need to redevelop or construct new airfields; and any impacts on amenity due to increased air traffic.
+The EIS should assess any impacts on environmental values due to the need to redevelop or construct new airfields; and any impacts on amenity due to increased air traffic.
 The proposal and assessment should have regard to State Planning Policy 1/02: Development in the Vicinity of Certain Airports and Aviation Facilities.
-With regard to air safety, matters to be assessed include the construction of stacks, flares or lighting within flight paths.
+With regard to air safety, matters to be assessed include the raising of landforms or the construction of stacks, flares or lighting within flight paths.